Corporate Responsibility and Sustainability (Level 4)

 Award

-Level 4 Corporate Responsibility and Sustainability Advanced Apprenticeship Award.
+Level 4 Corporate Responsibility and Sustainability Apprenticeship award.
 Apprentices receive free membership to the ICRS whilst undertaking the apprenticeship.
-Upon successful completion of the apprenticeship, apprentices can continue their membership of the ICRS and can apply to become Fellows once they have at least five years of experience (there will be additional costs associated to these).
+Upon successful completion of the apprenticeship, apprentices can complete an optional module to prepare for an ISEP exam.
+LDN pay for the ISEP exam plus the first year of Associate membership.

 Additional Funding